Italian Braciole Recipe + Video

 • 2 tablespoons tomato paste

-• 14 ounces can of water
+• 1 14-ounce can of water

-• small handful basil leaves, chopped
+• Small handful fresh basil leaves, chopped

 • 1 tablespoon chopped fresh oregano